Major Qualifying Project

 Summary (details follow):

-- Off-Campus MQPs (Global Perspective Program) [Recruiting in B-term of junior year]
+- Off-Campus MQPs (Global Projects Program) [Recruiting in B-term of junior year]

 - MQPs Formally Offered by the ECE Faculty [Recruiting starts B-term of junior year]